- Patrol Bureau

 "Pasko" and Officer McBain have been together since April 2014.
 "Pasko" is a pure-bred, German Shepherd and was born April 28, 2011, in the Country of Germany.
 After three years of extensive training overseas, "Pasko" was imported to this country where he was trained in police work with a concentration in handler protection, criminal apprehension, tracking, and searching for articles.

-"Sem" and Officer Mondon have been together since May 2012.
-"Sem" is a pure-bred, German Shepherd and was born March 26, 2008, in the Netherlands.
-After two years of extensive training in the Netherlands, "Sem" was imported to this country where he was trained in handler protection, criminal apprehension, tracking and searching for articles.
-In May 2012, "Sem" and Officer Mondon received instruction in narcotics detection.
+"Kubo" and Officer Marshall have been together since May 2018.
+"Kubo" is a German Shepherd and was born January 2017, in Slovakia.
+After two years of extensive training, "Kubo" was imported to this country where he was trained in handler protection, criminal apprehension, tracking and searching for articles.

 Listed below are answers to some frequently asked questions about our Police Service Dog Program: